StrawFox64/PS3ISO-Launcher-Descrypt/README.md

-# ps3iso-launcher-descrypt
+# PS3ISO Launcher Descrypt
-A launcher to facilitate the use of PS3Dec
+A launcher to facilitate the use of PS3Dec.
+Create in bat script.